Bhuvanesh-F/Web-project/README.md

 - All PHP backend logic (authentication, CRUD, AJAX endpoints, session handling)
 - All frontend pages (HTML, CSS, JavaScript)
 - Security implementation across the entire codebase
-- A complete, structured project with modular includes and a consistent MVC-inspired architecture
+- A complete, modular project structure with shared includes and a role-based access architecture

 The full implementation is provided in `vitalcare_week10.zip`.